International Students

 • A valid passport

-• A letter of confirmation of admission from Wycliffe College, stating the program, the registration deadline, and the duration of the program
+• A letter of Acceptance from Wycliffe College, stating the program, the registration deadline, and the duration of the program

 • Proof of adequate funds to live and study (e.g., bank statements, student loan documents, scholarship and bursary awards, or pledges of support from other organizations)